JVamcas/WeighingScale/README.md

 # WeighingScale

-This program makes use of [this api](https://fazecast.github.io/jSerialComm/) to read an old weighing scale at our factory.
+This program makes use of [this api](https://fazecast.github.io/jSerialComm/) to read an old weighing scale (Masmattic Scale) at our factory.

 The scale is connected to the computer via a USB-Serial Converter